 Danger of life threatening injuries caused by the propeller, rotating and stressed parts of the engine!

 Engine (and propeller) may suddenly rotate if the piston is not at top dead center.Always secure propeller and keep blade path clear before adding pressurized air to the cylinder.

-Figure 7.2: Checking the compression.
+Figure 7.2: Differential pressure check.
 TYPICAL